-- (i) The Employer will exercise compassion, flexibility and confidentiality in considering requests from Nurse Caregivers who are seeking support during a situation of family and/or domestic violence. - (ii) Nurse Caregivers can apply to access their accrued leave, including personal leave, or access five days unpaid leave per calendar year as necessary to help cope during this situation. - (iii) Nurse Caregivers will be able to access free independent counselling assistance, and may apply for additional financial assistance through the St John of God Health Care Caregivers Facing Hardship Policy. - (iv) Nurse Caregivers can also make a request to the Employer for flexible work practices.
-Flexible work practices may include but are not limited to: - (a) changes to the Nurse Caregiver's span of hours or pattern or hours and/or shift patterns; - (b) job redesign or changes to duties; - (c) relocation to suitable employment within the organisation; - (d) a change to their telephone number or email address to avoid harassing contact; and - (e) any other appropriate measure including those available under existing provisions for family friendly and flexible work arrangements.
+- (xiv) Caregivers can also make a request to the Employer for flexible work practices.
+Flexible work practices may include but are not limited to: - a. changes to the Caregiver's span of hours or pattern or hours and/or shift patterns; - b. job redesign or changes to duties; - c. relocation to suitable employment within the organisation; - d. a change to their telephone number or email address to avoid harassing contact; - e. any other appropriate measure including those available under existing provisions for family friendly and flexible work.